nickcrider/ot-docs/docs/labware/positioning.md

 `opentrons.types.Location`, which
 encapsulates a position in deck coordinates (see
-[Deck Coordinates](../new_protocol_api.md#deck-coordinates)) and a well with which it is associated.
+[Deck Coordinates](../new_protocol_api.md#deck-coordinates)) and a well with which it's associated.
 This lets you further manipulate the positions returned by these methods.
 All `InstrumentContext` methods that involve positions accept these `Location` objects.